sachin-web-afk/my-astro-project/README.md

 When all five containers are ready the command will open the browser to the Airflow UI at http://localhost:8080/.
 You should also be able to access your Postgres Database at 'localhost:5432/postgres' with username 'postgres' and password 'postgres'.

-Note: If you already have either of the above ports allocated, you can either [stop your existing Docker containers or change the port](https://www.astronomer.io/docs/astro/cli/troubleshoot-locally#ports-are-not-available-for-my-local-airflow-webserver).

 Deploy Your Project to Astronomer
 =================================